Number Girl: Musical style

 Number Girl's style prior to signing with Toshiba EMI was a brand of indie rock influenced by 70s punk bands such as The Ramones, as well as more contemporary band The Pixies.
 Although many of Mukai's influences, as diverse as Led Zeppelin, Prince, Miles Davis, and Public Enemy, would not emerge until after Number Girl's demise, his bandmates' combined musical tastes would serve to define much of Number Girl's sound, despite Mukai's clear role as the creative force behind the band.
 Nirvana is credited as inspiring Nakao Kentarou to begin playing music, but his aggressive, distorted basslines resemble 1980s hardcore punk, such as Hüsker Dü.
-Tabuchi's mostly melodic lead playing was contrasted by frenetic noise rock sections, obviously inspired by Sonic Youth.
-Inazawa, often regarded as one of Japan's best rock drummers, was inspired by new wave bands such as The Police and Talking Heads, although these influences would seldom emerge prior the band's final album.
+Tabuchi's mostly melodic lead playing was contrasted by frenetic noise rock sections, inspired by Sonic Youth.
+Drummer Inazawa was inspired by new wave bands such as The Police and Talking Heads, although these influences would seldom emerge prior the band's final album.

-With their 1999 release, "School Girl Distortional Addict", Number Girl moved towards a much heavier sound somewhat reminiscent of post-hardcore.
-Their 2000 album "Sappukei" built on its predecessor, but incorporated a more ethereal quality characteristic of producer Dave Fridmann.
+With their 1999 release, School Girl Distortional Addict, Number Girl moved towards a much heavier sound somewhat reminiscent of post-hardcore.
+Their 2000 album Sappukei built on its predecessor but incorporated a more ethereal quality characteristic of producer Dave Fridmann.
 Traditional Japanese music influence was also found in songs such as "Urban Guitar Sayonara".
-Number Girl's final album, "Num-Heavymetallic" continued the fusion of post-hardcore and traditional Japanese music, showing Mukai's evolving musical sensibilities fully expressed in Zazen Boys.
+Number Girl's final album, Num-Heavymetallic, continued the fusion of post-hardcore and traditional Japanese music, showing Mukai's evolving musical sensibilities fully expressed in Zazen Boys.

 Shutoku's vocal style is one of the band's most distinctive traits, a combination of shaky singing, aggressive growls and screams, spoken word, and occasional rapping.
-Although most lyrics are in Japanese, his strong songwriting was one of the band's most critically lauded aspects.
+Although most lyrics are in Japanese, his songwriting was one of the band's most critically lauded aspects.
 Shutoku's early lyrics dealt with conventional themes such as high school and girls, reflecting adolescent aggression rather typical of nineties hard rock; however, with later albums, Mukai would begin exploring deeper lyrical themes, such as disillusionment with Japanese culture and harsh social criticism, that distinguished Number Girl from their peers.

 Legacy

-Many bands have cited NUMBER GIRL as an inspiration, including Base Ball Bear, Asian Kung-Fu Generation, tricot, Kinoko Teikoku, Ling tosite Sigure, kafka, TOUMING MAGAZINE, MINOR SCHOOL and ART SCHOOL.
-They are considered one of the biggest names in Japanese indie rock scene of the late 1990s to early 2000s.
+Many bands and musicians have cited Number Girl as an inspiration, including Base Ball Bear, Asian Kung-Fu Generation, tricot, Kinoko Teikoku, Ling Tosite Sigure, Wowaka, kafka, Touming Magazine, Minor School Art School, and Weatherday.
+They are considered one of the biggest names in the Japanese indie and alternative rock scenes of the late 1990s to early 2000s, along with Supercar and Quruli.